Pedro Fernandes de Queirós: The search for Terra Australis

 In May 1606, the expedition reached the islands later called the New Hebrides and now known as the independent nation of Vanuatu.
 Queirós landed on a large island which he took to be part of the southern continent, and named it Australia del Espíritu Santo.
 In his printed memorials, notably the Eighth (which was published in Italy, Holland, France, Germany and England), this was altered to Austrialia del Espíritu Santo (The Australian Land of the Holy Spirit), a pun on "Austria", in honor of King Philip III, who was of the House of Hapsburg or 'Austria' in Spanish.
 The island is still called Espiritu Santo.
-Here he stated his intention to establish a colony, to be called Nova Jerusalem.
+Here, he stated his intention to establish a colony, to be called Nova Jerusalem.
 He seems to have identified Australia/Austrialia del Espíritu Santo with the huge northward extension of the Austral continent joining it to New Guinea, as depicted in maps like those of Gerard de Jode and Petrus Plancius.
 For, as he said in his Tenth Memorial (page 5): “New Guinea is the top end of the Austral Land of which I treat".

 Queirós' religious fervour found expression with the founding of a new Order of Chivalry, the Knights of the Holy Ghost.
 The Order's purpose was to protect the new colony.
 However, within weeks the idea of a colony was abandoned due to the hostility of the Ni-Vanuatu and to disagreements among the crew.

 After six weeks Queirós' ships put to sea to explore the coastline.
 On the night of 11 June 1606, Queirós in the San Pedro y San Pablo became separated from the other ships in bad weather and was unable (or so he later said) to return to safe anchorage at Espiritu Santo.
 In reality, the crew mutinied, with the unfavorable wind conditions just giving them an opportunity to do so.
 The captain on the San Pedro y San Pablo named Diego de Prado, aware of the crew's plans, had already transferred to Torres' ship, and so did the expedition's surgeon.
 Queirós' ship, with Queirós being held in his cabin, then sailed to Acapulco, Mexico, where she arrived in November 1606.
 In the account of Diego de Prado, which is highly critical of Queirós, mutiny and poor leadership is given as the reason for Queirós's disappearance.

 Two weeks later, his second-in-command, Luis Váez de Torres, after searching in vain for Queirós and assuming Queirós (or rather the crew of his ship) had decided to go their own way, left Espiritu Santo.
-Torres successfully reached Manila, the center of the Spanish East Indies in May 1607, after charting the southern coastline of New Guinea on the way and in doing so sailing through the strait that now bears his name, between Australia and New Guinea.
+Torres successfully reached Manila, the capital of the Spanish East Indies in May 1607, after charting the southern coastline of New Guinea on the way and in doing so sailing through the strait that now bears his name, between Australia and New Guinea.
 Torres was unaware of his proximity to Australia's northern coast, just over the horizon from his route.